 - If necessary, attachable external control panel

-There is not doubt in my mind, that this amazing espresso machine, is one of those “Once in a life time” purchases, that you know are expensive, but you also feel in your bones that you get an amazing product that you never regret investing in.
+There is no doubt in my mind, that this amazing espresso machine, is one of those “Once in a lifetime” purchases, that you know are expensive, but you also feel in your bones that you get an amazing product that you never regret investing in.

-If your interested in getting more information on this beauty, please check out Amazon where you can get it, at the best prices.
+If you’re interested in getting more information on this beauty, please check out Amazon to get it at the best prices.
 Link here.